Episode 5: The State v. Daniel Andre Green

-When Daniel Green’s trial started in January of 1996, media from all over the world descended upon the small, southern community of Lumberton, North Carolina.
+When the trial of Daniel Andre Green for the murder of James Jordan started in January of 1996, media from all over the world descended upon the small, southern community of Lumberton, North Carolina.
 No one in this rural, country town had ever seen anything like it.
 The celebrity trial of O.J.
 Simpson had taken place just the year before, in 1995, and the public was hooked on this new kind of real-life drama.

 Prosecutor Johnson Britt also presents a “code of conduct” argument.
 He tells the jury that Daniel and Larry participated in two armed robberies prior to the murder, and that each incident became progressively more violent.
 Daniel’s attorneys admit he was involved in one of the robberies, but not involved in the other one.
 They say there is no pattern of escalating violence.

-There were many twists and turns in the eight-week trial, but the highlight of the state’s case is the testimony of Daniel’s co-defendant and childhood best friend, Larry.
-He takes the stand and for several days and tells his story over and over.
+There were many twists and turns in the eight-week trial, but the highlight of the state’s case is the testimony of Daniel’s co-defendant and childhood best friend, Larry Demery.
+He takes the stand and for several days tells his story over and over, saying Daniel was the one who killed James Jordan, Michael Jordan’s dad.
 The defense attorneys try to pick it apart under intense cross-examination.
 Because there is no direct physical evidence linking Daniel to the murder, Larry’s testimony is the key to convicting him.

-In this episode, we walk you through how the trial played out with the attorneys, journalists, and Daniel himself.
+In episode five of the true crime podcast Follow The Truth, we walk you through how the trial played out with the attorneys, journalists, and Daniel himself.

 What unfolded in that country courtroom in 1996 is a story that Daniel’s current attorney has since tried hard to disprove.
 It’s where she believes major mistakes were made—mistakes she says cost Daniel Andre Green his freedom.